Magnit notifies on the disposal of shares by the entity under the issuer's control

 DJ Magnit notifies on the disposal of shares by the entity under the issuer's control

-MAGNIT PJSC (MGNT) Magnit notifies on the disposal of shares by the entity under the issuer's control 07-Jun-2022 / 18:30 MSK Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+MAGNIT PJSC (MGNT) Magnit notifies on the disposal of shares by the entity under the issuer's control 08-Jun-2022 / 17:15 MSK Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------